ihr-it-projekt/DayZModsInfo/TBWarParty/Readme.md

     - max kills per round
     - pre-configured gear sets for match
     - team markers, so players can see their teammates
+    - turn on/off stamina
+    - turn on/off  Friendly Fire
+- Friendly Fire count no points
 - Available Config Options for Matches
   - Arena Buildings
   - How many rounds a match will have